 Electronic capacitors made of carbon store electrical charge between double carbon electrodes of immense surface area.
-One side of the double layer acts as a carbon cathode and the other as a carbon anode.
+One side of the double layer acts as a carbon cathode and the other as an anode.
 The positively charged ions cling to the cathodic side, and negatively charges cling to the anodic side.
 When discharged, electrons are released to the circuit.

-A molded carbon anode made from artificial graphite is used in the large-scale production of chlorine, aluminum, and silicon.
+A molded anode made from artificial graphite is often used in the large-scale production of chlorine, aluminum, and silicon.
 Production of calcium carbide, yellow phosphorus, and ferroalloys uses carbon anodes.
 These processes require energy.
 The carbon anode is gradually consumed in the process, losing carbon as carbon dioxide.
 The anodes lose efficiency as they degrade, prompting the use of metal oxide anodes in modern chlorine manufacturing plants.

+Fuel cells are another increasingly common place to find carbon-based anodes.
 In fuel cells, electricity is drawn directly from the anode of the electrochemical reaction — a very efficient conversion when compared to energy generated indirectly through combustion of fuels to drive mechanical equipment.
 The fuel is usually hydrogen gas, and the oxidant is oxygen from the air.
 The anode-electrolyte mix-cathode cell is very thin and is packaged in blocks of more than 400 cells arranged in series.
 The carbon anode performs an electrochemical function, but also serves as a way to disperse expensive metallic catalysts.